 Just like with anything else, if you are asked to give a deposition for the first time, the uncertainty of this experience can be frightening.
 As the deposition date looms closer and closer, you might be experiencing anxiety about it.
 You might be wondering what happens if you are asked a question that you forget the answer to?
 What if you are asked a question that you don’t know the answer to?
 Will a lawyer grill you for information?

 The truth of the matter is that depositions are not nearly as scary as you might think.
-While depositions can be awkward and there might be some difficult questions for you to answer, if you have a good criminal defense lawyer preparing you for the deposition, you will be fine.
+While depositions can be awkward and there might be some difficult questions for you to answer, if you have a good lawyer preparing you for the deposition, you will be fine.
 On this page, I’d like to discuss some tips that you can follow in order to ensure that your deposition goes as smoothly as possible.
 Hopefully, these tips will help you feel confident in your deposition!

 Make a Good Impression